Robin Wilson was told she would never walk again.

-“She was in agony,” says Dr. Paiement, the residency director of orthopedic surgery.
+“She was in agony,” says Dr. Paiement, the residency director of orthopaedic surgery.
 “The metal that was holding her femur to her knee was coming completely out and the femur was about to break.”

 Dr. Paiement knew Robin’s case was complex—part of her femur had already been replaced—but he wanted to give her a chance to walk.
 “Robin was in the same predicament as someone who has a bone tumor, where you have to decide if you’re going to do reconstructive surgery or cut off the leg,” he says.

 In 2016, Dr. Paiement replaced Robin’s left knee cap and distal femur with titanium.
 This allowed the leg and knee to have a full range of motion.

 The surgery took 5 hours—the longest procedure Robin had gone through.
 The next morning, though, Robin was stable, secure, and standing.
 For the first time in 5 years, she walked with confidence.